Links

 Return

-A Promise that resolves with the default Application that would open the file.
+A Promise that resolves with the default Application that would open the file or URL.
 If no application was found, the promise will be rejected.

 getFrontmostApplication